 They are capable of producing a lot of nectar.
 In some areas, this honey plant allows beekeepers to harvest a crop of borage honey.

 Perhaps you do not have room for a field of borage plants?
 That’s okay.
 Every nectar producing flower counts.

 Plan to include a few borage in and among your vegetable garden plants or even your flower beds.

 This is one of those bee friendly plants that grow in pots well too.
 Average sized containers can create a nice display.

 Borage is not a picky plant when it comes to soil conditions.
 It enjoys loose rich soil but will produce in less than perfect locations too.
 Adding a little organic material may give the plants an extra boost.

 They flower best in full Sun but can tolerate some shade and still produce many blooms.
 The flowers themselves are quite beautiful in shades in blue to purple.

-Starting Borage Seeds Indoors
+Starting Seeds Indoors

 For planting outside, wait until all danger of frost has passed and sow them directly in the soil.
-Always, ready the instructions on your seed packet – they are very useful.
+Always, read the instructions on your seed packet.